-Not only can fat transfer be used in primary breast augmentation, it can also be used in implant revision surgery, for instance, to help mask or camouflage an existing implant.
+Not only can fat transfer be used in for primary breast augmentation, it can also be used in implant revision surgery, for instance, to help mask or camouflage an existing implant.
 Depending on the volume of fat moved, implant rippling and breast feel can improve.
 The procedure can be repeated as many times as necessary as long as there are adequate donor sites.

 Better still, the recovery for 'autologous fat grafting' is fairly straight-forward, and is essentially the same as cosmetic liposuction.
 Many patients see fat transfer breast augmentation as two surgeries in one: improving the look and feel of their breasts while also contouring their bellies or thighs!
 Fat Transfer Surgeons in San Antonio, Dr. Albright notes very high patient satisfaction when combining fat grafting with other cosmetic procedures.

 Fat grafting is an excellent stand-alone or adjunct procedure for cosmetic breast surgery, such as breast augmentation, breast implant adjustment, breast lifts. and fat transfer to butt lift.
 With fat grafting, we are using your own tissue to provide breast volume and increase cup size.
 For breast lifts, the grafted fat can provide more volume to the top of the breast and help with overall breast shape/contour.
 The fat when strategically placed can help improve implant step offs and visible implant rippling.